 Don't leave camera behavior to chance.
 Name the shot:

-• "Overhead angle, product centered, slight clock rotation"
+- "Overhead angle, product centered, slight clockwise rotation"

 4. Treat Audio as Part of the Scene